alaingalvan/CrossShader/readme.md

 ### WebAssembly

-Note, if you're on Windows, I would highly recommend using the [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10#install-the-windows-subsystem-for-linux).
+**Note**: if you're on Windows, I would highly recommend using the [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10#install-the-windows-subsystem-for-linux).

 First, install the latest version of Emscripten via the [Emscripten SDK](https://kripken.github.io/emscripten-site/docs/getting_started/downloads.html).
 Make sure to add it's Emscripten installation to your `PATH`, then: